 In traveling to many cities on my audition tour, I have become more aware than ever of many young dancers’ inability to turn well.
 Look for more tips on improving this aspect of technique next month.

 What age to start pointe work?
 This is a question frequently asked by teachers, and my advice is not before 10 or 11 years of age.
-But the most important criterion is not the age of the dancer but her strength.
-Are the ankles strong?
-Are the muscles around the knee stable?
-Can the child hold her body correctly with the weight over the three points of the foot (big toe, little toe, and heel)?

 Hyperextended (or swayback) legs create a beautiful line but present problems with strength and stability in some areas, including pointe work.
-When working on pointe, the weight needs to be well forward and the knees must be in line over the toes, not pushed back.

 How do you get students to keep straight lines when dancing in a group or ensemble for a competition or recital?
 It’s simple: Teach them to look directly at the back of the head of the dancer in front of them (right at the bun, if it’s a girl).

 Tip 1 To teach développés devant, have the students lie on the floor on their backs with their legs crossed as though the feet are in fifth position and with both feet fully stretched.
 Instruct them to draw the working foot through cou-de-pied to the passé (retiré) position.
 Then, leading with the heel, they should extend to an attitude devant, returning the leg to fifth position by reversing the movement.
 Have them practice développé to second from this position as well; it is easier to feel the correct placement of the hips.

-Do not demonstrate too much.
+Tip 1: Do not demonstrate too much.
 When teachers demonstrate excessively, young students depend on copying them instead of absorbing and remembering the movements.